Green Infrastructure

-Green Infrastructure Guidelines & Proposed Standards Study
+Guidelines and Proposed Standards

-Prince William County is a suburban and partly urban community that is experiencing rapid development, which comes with greater needs for stormwater management and long-term considerations for sustainability and resiliency.
-Green infrastructure offers an opportunity to simultaneously address stormwater management and a range of co-benefits, from climate resilience to better public health outcomes, to green job creation.
-Its implementation, however, can be limited by current design standard and funding requirements.
-This study will provide green infrastructure implementation guidance to help PWC promote strategic green infrastructure implementation in planned transportation-related capital improvement projects, as well as recommend potential policy changes for improved green infrastructure funding and implementation on future projects.
-These recommendations may inform near-term updates to the PWC Design and Construction Standards and intersect with on-going work on the Community Energy and Sustainability Master Plan (CESMP).
-The recommendations will consider anticipated changes to the VA SWM Handbook, VRRM Spreadsheet, and new GI types such as tree planting.
-Green infrastructure for the purposes of this study refers to rain gardens, permeable pavement, and enhanced landscape/tree planting.
+Prince William County is a suburban and partly urban community experiencing rapid development, which comes with greater needs for stormwater management and long-term considerations for sustainability and resiliency.
+Green infrastructure offers an opportunity to simultaneously address stormwater management and a range of co-benefits, from climate resilience to better public health outcomes and to green job creation.
+Implementation, however, may be limited by current design standard and funding requirements.
+The Prince William County Green Infrastructure Guidelines and Proposed Standards Study: Final Report (RK&K and Designgreen, May 2024) study provides green infrastructure implementation guidance to help the County promote strategic green infrastructure implementation in planned transportation-related capital improvement projects, as well as recommend potential policy changes for improved green infrastructure funding and implementation on future projects.

-In 2023, the WashCOG TPB awarded a planning study to establish a process for ensuring the infrastructure constructed is in alignment with locally adopted goals for sustainability, resiliency, and climate change mitigation.
+In 2023, the MWCOG TPB awarded a planning study to establish a process for ensuring the infrastructure constructed is in alignment with locally adopted goals for sustainability, resiliency, and climate change mitigation.
 The project will evaluate green infrastructure alternatives, including permeable surfaces, rain gardens, and landscaping.

 Project Schedule